thiswod/DesktopListViewModifier/README_EN.md

 2. Run the program with administrator privileges (Windows may require admin rights to modify desktop settings)
 3. Click the "Set Details View" button to switch to Details view
 4. Click the "Set Large Icons View" button to switch to Large icons view
+5. Click the "Set Text to White (for Dark Backgrounds)" button to change desktop text color to white
+6. Click the "Set Text to Black (for Light Backgrounds)" button to change desktop text color to black

 ## Technical Implementation

-The tool interacts with Windows Explorer's SysListView32 control through Windows API calls to modify desktop view settings.
+The tool interacts with Windows Explorer's SysListView32 control through Windows API calls to modify desktop view settings and text colors.
 Key implementations include:

 - **Win32 API Integration**: Uses FindWindowEx, SendMessage, and EnumWindows functions
+- **Text Color Control**: Uses LVM_GETTEXTCOLOR and LVM_SETTEXTCOLOR messages to modify text color
-- **Registry Manipulation**: Stores view settings in the Windows Registry
+- **Registry Manipulation**: Stores view settings and text color preferences in the Windows Registry
 - **Explorer Process Management**: Handles Explorer restart to apply changes
-- **ListView Control Interaction**: Modifies ListView styles and attributes
+- **ListView Control Interaction**: Modifies ListView styles, view modes, and text attributes

 ## Compilation Instructions